Trump v. Hawaii: Opinion of the Court

 Roberts argued that even though five of the seven nations had a Muslim majority, that fact alone "does not support an inference of religious hostility, given that the policy covers just 8% of the world's Muslim population and is limited to countries that were previously designated by Congress or prior administrations as posing national security risks."
 Additionally, three Muslim-majority countries had been dropped from the original travel ban upon Trump's inauguration.
 Similarly, there were waiver exemptions, such as medical, for which people from banned nations were eligible.
 In conclusion, Roberts said the White House had shown a "sufficient national security justification".
 The plaintiffs had standing because they had been separated from their families.

 The main issue was whether the travel ban violated the Establishment Clause, which prohibits the government from making any law "respecting an establishment of religion, or prohibiting the free exercise thereof".
-Plaintiffs argued that it did, due to the president's statements about Islam, which may have put in doubt that the federal objective did not specifically target a religion.
-If religion is targeted intentionally, then strict scrutiny review applies, which requires the government to show that the act was necessary to meet a compelling governmental interest.
-The court held that the travel ban did not violate the Free Exercise Clause because his statements could be reasonably understood to be justified independent of unconstitutional grounds.
-That independent justification here was national security.
-Thus the court applied rational basis review and upheld the travel ban.
+The plaintiffs argued that the travel ban violated the Establishment Clause because the President's statements about Islam cast doubt on the government's asserted national security justification.
+While religious classifications and burdens on free exercise would ordinarily need to pass the strict scrutiny standard, under Kleindienst v.
+Mandel, this does not apply to discretionary executive decisions to deny non-citizens admission to the United States.
+The Court concluded that the travel ban was a "facially neutral policy denying certain foreign nationals the privilege of admission" that could survive rational basis review.